How We Learn About Infectious Disease

 We work with community partners, sharing information on how to prevent healthcare-associated infections.
 Our partners include infection prevention specialists from hospitals and long-term care facilities in our area.
 Learn more about Vermont's Collaborative to Prevent Healthcare-Associated Infections and Antimictobial Stewardship.

-We work with the Infection Control group including representatives from area hospitals like the Veterans’ Administration, Gifford, and Dartmouth Hitchcock as well as long-term care facilities, medical providers, and pharmacies on antibiotic stewardship so that antibiotics are not overused.
+We work with the Infection Control group which includes representatives from area hospitals like the Veterans’ Administration, Gifford, and Dartmouth Hitchcock as well as long-term care facilities, medical providers, and pharmacies.
+Together we address antibiotic stewardship so that antibiotics are not overused.
 This helps prevent antibiotic-resistance, which causes antibiotics to be less effective.